-Domain Habit Description Cognition/ Thinking Gather data through all the Use all sensory pathways: gustatory, olfactory, senses tactile, kinesthetic, auditory, and visual.
+Domain Habit Description Gather data through all the Use all sensory pathways: gustatory, senses olfactory, tactile, kinesthetic, auditory, and visual.
 Strive for accuracy Check facts; nurture desire for exactness, fidelity, craftsmanship, and truth.
-Question and pose problems Consider what data are needed; find problems to solve.
-Apply past knowledge to new situations Access prior knowledge and transfer that knowledge to new contexts and problems Think flexibly Change perspectives, generate alternatives, and consider multiple options.
+Cognition/ Question and pose problems Consider what data are needed; find Thinking problems to solve.
+Apply past knowledge to new Access prior knowledge and transfer that situations knowledge to new contexts and problems Think flexibly Change perspectives, generate alternatives, and consider multiple options.
 Create, imagine, and innovate Generate novel ideas, seek fluency and originality.
-Think about one's own Become aware of own thoughts, feelings, thinking (metacognition) strategies, and actions and how these affect others.
-Listen with understanding and empathy Connect cognitively and emotionally with others.
-A ffact/ Respond with wonderment Be intrigued by the world's phenomena and Affect/ Emotion and awe beauty.
-Find what is awesome and mysterious in the world.
+Listen with understanding Connect cognitively and emotionally with and empathy others.
+Respond with wonderment Be intrigued by the world's phenomena and Affect/ and awe beauty.
+Find what is awesome and Emotion T ' 11 mysterious in the world.
 Find humor Look for whimsical, incongruous, and unexpected in life.
 Laugh at self when possible.
-Conation/ Volition Manage impulsivity Think before acting.
-Persist Seeing task though to completion.
-Take responsible risks Live on the edge of one's competencies.
-Remain open to continuous Be proud of what one knows and humble enough learning to admit one doesn't know.
+Manage impulsivity Think before acting.
+Persist Conation/ Take responsible risks Seeing task through to completion.
+Volition Remain open to continuous Live on the edge of one's competencies. v ontion learning Be proud of what one knows and humble learning enough to admit one doesn't know.
 Resist complacency.
-Social Think and communicate with Strive for accurate communication in both written clarity and precision and oral form; avoid overgeneralizations, distortions, deletions.
-Think interdependently Work with and learn from others in reciprocal situations.
+Think and communicate with Strive for accurate communication in both clarity and precision written and oral form; avoid Social clurity and precision overgeneralizations, distortions, deletions.
+Social Think interdependently Work with and learn from others in reciprocal situations.
+Multiple Think about one's own Become aware of own thoughts, feelings, thinking (metacognition) intentions, strategies, and actions and how P-0 · ···································· these affect others. $r{\rm e} = 0.000$